vij95/Data-Engineering/README.md

 DML fill queries the data from sakila and sakila_snowflake database and inserts it into fact_rental table

+# Sakila Enhanced Entity-Relationship (EER) diagram

+The EER diagram is the modeling interface and provides a visual representation of the relationships among the tables in sakila_snowflake database

 # Data visualization

 Tableau is used to created a dashboard for sakila dataset and it can be viewed here: https://public.tableau.com/app/profile/vijay.krishna7954/viz/Sakila_Visualization/Dashboard